sei-curiosity/hw-week01day05-js-mbta/README.md

 ## Instructions

-1. Fork and clone this repository.
+# Fork and clone this repository.
-1. Create and checkout to a new branch, named `homework`.
-1. When finished, add, commit and push to your fork to submit a pull request.

 ## Activity